eclipse-kura/kura/docs/gateway-configuration/gateway-administration-console.md

 After confirming the changes, the user will be logged out.

-## Accessing the ESF Gateway Administration Console over a Cellular Link
+## Accessing the Kura Gateway Administration Console over a Cellular Link

 In order to connect to the Gateway Administration Console via a cellular interface, the following requirements must be met: